Jaguar XJS: Tom Walkinshaw Racing

-In 1982 Tom Walkinshaw's TWR had entered a team of the V12 XJS' into the European Touring Car Championship, the cars built to the FIA's Group A touring car rules.
+British Leyland had approached Tom Walkinshaw's TWR in 1981 with the goal of identifying the BL car which would be best suited to race under FIA's new, Group A touring car rules in the European Touring Car Championship.
+Walkinshaw hit upon the XJS, rather than the Rover 3500 that BL wanted to use, as its double wishbone suspension would allow it to fit the widest possible wheels under the Group A regulations.
+British Leyland was still smarting from the failure of the XJC racing programme in 1977 and opted not to provide factory backing for the new effort.
+TWR moved forward with the project, depending on outside sponsors like Akai and Motul instead, although Jaguar did provide some engineering support.

 The XJS won its first race that season when Walkinshaw and Chuck Nicholson won the XIV Grand Prix Brno, the cars simply proving too fast for their rival BMW 530/530i and Alfa Romeo GTV6 opposition with Walkinshaw qualifying 5.37 seconds faster than anyone else on the 10.925 km (6.789 mi) Brno Circuit.
 After more victories for the team's Jaguars in 1983 (including lapping the 20.81 km (12.93 mi) Nürburgring Nordschleife circuit in 7:56.00), the TWR Jaguars were the cars to beat in the ETCC, with Walkinshaw claiming the 1984 ETCC Drivers' Championship.
 During the championship season the TWR Jaguar team also won the prestigious Spa 24 Hours race with an XJS driven by Walkinshaw, Hans Heyer and Win Percy, proving not only the speed of the cars but the reliability of the 5.3 litre V12 engine.
 By 1984 the TWR Jaguars had a new challenger in the ETCC.
 The turbocharged Volvo 240T run by Eggenberger Motorsport arrived on the scene and had the speed to match the V12, though with turbocharging new to touring car racing it took a number of races for reliability to match the cars' speed.

 By the end of 1984 the TWR developed V12 engines in the XJS were rated at approximately 450 hp.